makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 stands on the shoulders of a lot of work from others for Raspberry Pi compatibility, and makes only specific tweaks where necessary to adjust the build to our needs.

-### Make a local clone of the Yocto poky-rocko branch from github
+### Make a local clone of the Yocto poky-sumo branch from github

 Poky is the name of the reference build of Yocto Project.
-Rocko is the branch that RATT is based on, and was released in October of 2017.
+Sumo is the branch that RATT is based on, and was released in April of 2018.
-See https://www.yoctoproject.org/downloads/core/rocko24 for more info about the specific release.
+See https://www.yoctoproject.org/software-overview/downloads/ for more info about the release.

-I've included a script to do the dirty work of cloning Poky-Rocko.
+I've included a script to do the dirty work of cloning Poky-Sumo.
 This script will also set up a couple of directories in /u/rpi that the build process will use for the downloaded sources cache as well as the temporary build directory.

     ~/ratt/firmware/rpi/yocto-build/scripts/setup-poky-build.sh

-**TODO: Maybe adjust the script to tie to specific SHAs for poky-rocko and its dependencies so we're not chasing updates.**
+**TODO: Maybe adjust the script to tie to specific SHAs for poky-sumo and its dependencies so we're not chasing updates.**

 ## Building

 ### Source the yocto environment before running bitbake

-    source /u/rpi/poky-rocko/oe-init-build-env ~/ratt/firmware/rpi/yocto-build
+    source /u/rpi/poky-sumo/oe-init-build-env ~/ratt/firmware/rpi/yocto-build

 _Ignore the common suggested build target text that is spit out here - we don't build those targets for RATT._